top of page

 Fig: A Rapid Liquid Printing 3D printer from RLP

-Second, large scale.
-Because there’s no collapse risk, RLP can print very big.
-An example from BMW’s investor note: RLP has “the ability to print large objects, such as a hammock structure in an eight-feet diameter tank”.
-In theory, with a big enough gel tank, you could print an entire piece of furniture or car interior component in one go.
-This overcomes the size limits of desktop 3D printers and many industrial machines that cap out at meter-scale.
+Next, we have large-scale capabilities.
+RLP can print very large items because there's no risk of collapse.
+As noted by BMW, RLP can produce considerable objects, such as a hammock structure, in an eight-foot diameter tank.
+With a sufficiently expansive gel bath, the potential exists to print an entire piece of furniture or car interior component in one go.
+This innovative technique circumvents the size limitations of desktop 3D printers and many industrial machines that plateau at the meter scale.

-Finally, customization and design freedom.
-Because objects are drawn in continuous curves, RLP often produces organically flowing, smooth geometries.
-Designers note that the printed “lines” have an almost natural, brushstroke quality.
-Think personalized lattice patterns or sculptural shapes that would be impossible to mold.
-Speed and material flexibility together enable on-demand customization (one of the big selling points of 3D printing in general).
-For example, a lattice cushion could be customized to a user’s ergonomics and printed in minutes rather than months of mold-making.
+Finally, RLP champions customization and design freedom.
+Because objects are drawn using continuous curves, RLP yields organically flowing, graceful geometries.
+Designers note the printed lines convey a nearly natural, brushstroke quality.
+This feature is perfect for creating personalized lattice patterns or sculptural shapes that would normally be complex to mold.
+The merger of speed and material flexibility enables the kind of on-demand customization that 3D printing is renowned for.
+For example, one could hastily personalize a lattice cushion to fit a user’s ergonomics.

-In summary, RLP packs speed, scale, and strength in one package.
-As Steelcase’s write-up puts it, the new process “breaks the three constraints of traditional 3D printing – slow speed, small size, and poor material quality”.
-By contrast to slow prototyping machines, RLP can mass-produce soft parts rapidly using familiar materials.
+In essence, RLP combines speed, scale, and strength into a single solution.
+Steelcase summarizes it well, stating the technique “breaks the three constraints of traditional 3D printing—slow speed, small size, and poor material quality.”
+Differing from sluggish prototyping machines, RLP can efficiently mass-produce soft parts utilizing familiar materials.

 Real-World Applications

-Because of these benefits, RLP has caught the attention of industries from furniture design to healthcare.
-Below are some notable examples:
+Given its diverse benefits, RLP has piqued the interest of various industries, from furniture design to healthcare.
+Here are some notable examples:

-• Design & Furniture: Steelcase and designer Christophe Guberan demonstrated RLP by 3D-printing a customizable table top at Milan Design Week.
-Their Bassline table design took only ~28 minutes to print.
-RLP enables rapid tailoring of aesthetic patterns (e.g. lattice surfaces) for each customer.
-More broadly, RLP was initially pitched for interior design/furniture, letting firms produce one-off “3D printed furniture” without molds.
-The technique is well-suited to ergonomic lattice chairs or desks that blend style and function.
-As one lab researcher put it, RLP could use “materials with the same properties as real world products,” promising genuine comfort and durability.
+Steelcase and designer Christophe Guberan showcased RLP by 3D-printing a customizable table top during Milan Design Week.
+Their Bassline table design took only about 28 minutes to print.
+RLP allows for rapid customization of aesthetic elements, such as lattice surfaces, tailored for individual customers.
+More broadly, RLP was initially presented for interior design and furniture-making, permitting companies to create one-off “3D printed furniture” without molds.
+This technique is ideal for ergonomic lattice chairs or desks that merge style and function.

-• Fashion & Consumer Goods: In a striking proof-of-concept, French fashion brand Coperni used RLP to print a silicone handbag.
-Dubbed the “Ariel Swipe” bag, it was printed in silicone underwater (within a gel) as a special Disney-themed edition.
-Rapid Liquid Print’s founder says the company now offers custom 3D-printed objects (like fashion accessories) from its Boston facility and will soon sell printers for such jobs.
-Footwear is another area – RLP’s investors explicitly mention “footwear” as a target, enabling custom insoles or shoe components printed in soft foam or rubber.
-Using RLP, shoe designers could fabricate test soles or midsoles without months of tooling.
+The French fashion brand Coperni made headlines by utilizing RLP to print a silicone handbag, dubbed the “Ariel Swipe” bag, underwater as a unique Disney-themed edition.
+The founder of Rapid Liquid Print indicates that the company now provides custom 3D-printed items (such as fashion accessories) from its Boston location.
+Footwear is emerging as another key area; RLP can enable custom insoles or shoe components that are printed quickly in soft foam or rubber.
+Consequently, designers can create test soles or midsoles in a fraction of the time typically required for tooling.

-• Automotive: Car makers are interested in RLP, especially for soft components.
-BMW i Ventures led a funding round for RLP in 2021, noting that the process could 3D-print “large-scale, high-resolution, soft and stretchable products” like seat cushions.
-In fact, Rapid Liquid Print’s founders had already prototyped silicone seat cushions for BMW.
-More recently, Hyundai showed off “SPACE” adaptive seating at CES 2024, featuring 3D-printed lattice cushions made via RLP .
-These cushions – customized for comfort – were ready in minutes without any molds, tools or toxic processing steps.
-Even auto trim or gasket parts are in play: RLP can make flexible “bladders” or seals with multiple hardness zones.
-The key attraction for automotive is quick iteration on soft, large parts that are hard to mold.
+The automotive sector is actively exploring RLP, mainly for soft components.
+BMW i Ventures led a funding round for the company in 2021, highlighting the ability to produce “large-scale, high-resolution, soft and stretchable products” like seat cushions via RLP.
+They had even prototyped silicone seat cushions specifically for BMW.
+More recently, Hyundai introduced adaptive seating at CES 2024 featuring 3D-printed lattice cushions created with RLP.
+These customized cushions were produced in minutes without the need for molds, tools, or toxic processing steps.
+RLP is also in the right space to create flexible “bladders” or seals with varying hardness zones, aiding in rapid prototyping for challenging soft parts.

-• Aerospace & Transportation: Though less publicized, RLP’s ability to print soft, complex parts appeals to aircraft interiors and related fields.
-For instance, custom flexible gaskets and seals for aviation could be printed on-demand.
-3D Printing Industry notes RLP serving “aviation” needs.
-Envision on-demand inflatables, duct linings, or ergonomic panels in aircraft or trains.
-The technology’s scalability means large cab components (e.g. seat cushioning, panel padding) could be made as one piece.
-While airplane-grade materials require certification, RLP could prototype them quickly.
+RLP’s capacity for creating soft, complex parts is valuable in aircraft interiors and related fields.
+For instance, custom flexible gaskets and seals relevant to aviation could be made on-demand using RLP.
+Envision on-demand inflatables, duct linings, or ergonomic panels for aircraft or trains.
+The process's scalability could not only facilitate large cab component design but potentially create essentials like seat cushioning or panel padding as one piece.

-• Art & Fashion Tech: RLP even blurs the line between industry and art.
-The early MIT/Steelcase tests involved designer Christophe Guberan, and one of his RLP-printed objects was acquired by MoMA.
-This shows that RLP can create iconic, bespoke items that last – the lab notes that an RLP-printed piece from five years ago still looks “impeccable” today.
-Fashion shows, furniture fairs, and design museums have featured RLP prints, highlighting its creative potential beyond pure function.
+RLP blurs the boundaries between industry and art.
+Early tests conducted at MIT involved designer Christophe Guberan, and one of his RLP-printed objects was acquired by MoMA, demonstrating its ability to generate iconic, unique items that endure.
+Fashion runways, furniture fairs, and design museums have featured RLP prints, spotlighting its creative potential that transcends mere functionality.

 A Rapid Liquid Printing utilized to make unique structures out of very flexible materials.